GyulyVGC/sniffnet/README.md

   ];
 ```

-  You can install it in a shell with:
+  Alternatively, you can try it in a shell with:
   ```sh
 nix-shell -p sniffnet
 ```